build-server-protocol/build-server-protocol/docs/specification.md

 [scalameta/metals](https://github.com/scalameta/metals), are currently working or planning to work on a BSP integrations.

-On the server side, [bloop](https://github.com/scalacenter/bloop) was the first server to implement BSP. sbt added built-in support in [1.4.0](https://github.com/sbt/sbt/pull/5538), and mill ships with a [contrib.bsp module](https://www.lihaoyi.com/mill/page/contrib-modules.html#bsp---build-server-protocol) since [0.5.2](https://github.com/lihaoyi/mill/pull/664).
+On the server side, [Bloop](https://github.com/scalacenter/bloop) was the first server to implement BSP. sbt added built-in support in [1.4.0](https://github.com/sbt/sbt/pull/5538), and Mill ships with a [contrib.bsp module](https://www.lihaoyi.com/mill/page/contrib-modules.html#bsp---build-server-protocol) since [0.5.2](https://github.com/lihaoyi/mill/pull/664).

 We're looking for third parties that implement BSP natively in other build tools